l337Rooster/Korean-language-parser/README.md

 #### State of the grammar
 The current R-D grammar is certainly incomplete and almost-certainly wrong is several ways, being developed to date by a non-native, intermediate-level Korean language student.
-The hope is that open-source contributors with much more extensive Korean experience will help refine & extend the grammar, as well as adding to the common-pattern recognizers & reference material in the tag-mapper.
+The hope is that open-source contributors with much more extensive Korean experience will help refine & extend the grammar, and add to the common-pattern recognizers & reference material in the tag-mapper.

 #### Web UI